OfficeDev/office-js-docs-pr/docs/reference/manifest/providername.md

 ---
 title: ProviderName element in the manifest file
-description: 'The ProviderName elements specifies the name of the individual or company that developed this Office Add-in.' ms.date: 10/09/2018
+description: The ProviderName elements specifies the name of the individual or company that developed this Office Add-in. ms.date: 10/09/2018
 localization_priority: Normal
 ---